gabbymorgan/autoblox/README.md

 # autoblox
 Automated text insertion and scrolling.
-A great tool for rendering text for presentations and instructional videos.
+It's like an autopilot for creating instructional videos.
+Set it and walk away, then add your voice later.
+Or split up the sleep time and add an alarm for live presentations.